Curriculum Intent for Social Sciences

 Ideal for students who would like to read Psychology at University.
 Psychology complements subjects such as Biology, Sociology, English Language, Business studies, Politics and Sport.
 It also adds scientific discipline to Art, Design, History, Foreign Languages, Literature and Music subjects, as well as contrasting well with Mathematics, Economics and Computing.

-In terms of careers and professional opportunities – any area where you will work with others, whether it is in the caring professions, medicine, or in business, psychology is used in training and will always be useful!
-There are also plenty of opportunities to work as a Psychologist in education, health, organisations, clinical work and counselling, sport etc
+In terms of careers and professional opportunities – any area where you will work with others, whether it is in the caring professions, medicine, or in business, Psychology is used in training and will always be useful!
+There are also plenty of opportunities to work as a Psychologist in education, health, organisations, clinical work, the police force, sport and counselling etc

 |Mr D Ratcliffe (Head of Social Sciences faculty)|